Macrometacorp/compute-samples/sample-node-app/README.md

 ## Build Docker container

 Use the following commands to build and push the container image to the Docker hub.
-Please update `macrometalabs/sample-node-app` with your Docker repository using the following commands:
+Update `macrometalabs/sample-node-app` with your Docker repository using the following commands:

 ```bash
 $ git clone https://github.com/Macrometacorp/compute-samples.git